alejorrojas/DogsDeck/README.md

 - NodeJS
 - Express
 - Sequilize / PostgreSQL

+## About
+In this site you can look for your favorites dogs and save them.
+You are able not only to filter them by temperaments, weight, height, A-Z, Z-A, but also create your own dog and check the pets created by the community.

 ## Deployment

 The proyect is already deployed with Vercel, so you can cheek it out on your own device with the following link.

 👩‍💻<a>https://dogs-deck.vercel.app/<a>